Signal (South Korean TV series)

-Signal (Korean: 시그널) is a 2016 South Korean fantasy police procedural television series starring Lee Je-hoon, Kim Hye-soo, and Cho Jin-woong.
-Based on the 2000 film Frequency in premise and inspired by real-life criminal incidents in Korea, including the Hwaseong serial murders, the series aired on tvN from January 22 to March 12, 2016 on Fridays and Saturdays at 20:30 KST for 16 episodes.
+Signal (Korean: 시그널) is a South Korean television series written by Kim Eun-hee, directed by Kim Won-seok, and starring Lee Je-hoon, Kim Hye-soo, and Cho Jin-woong.
+It was inspired by real-life criminal incidents in Korea, including the Hwaseong serial murders.
+The first season aired on tvN from January 22 to March 12, 2016, every Friday and Saturday at 20:30 (KST).
+In March 2024, a second season was confirmed to be in production.

-The series received widespread acclaim from audience and critics alike for its story and performances.
-It is also one of the highest-rated Korean dramas in cable television history with a peak audience viewership of 12.544%.
+The series received widespread acclaim from audiences and critics alike for its story and performances.
+It is also one of the highest-rated Korean dramas in cable television history with a peak audience viewership of 12.544% - only next to Reply 1988 (18.803%) at the time of its release in 2016.